CodeathonX21/Fire-distinguisher/README.md

 Visit the Repl (here)[https://replit.com/@AmeliaTYR/Fire-distinguisher?v=1] for a live demo of the website!
 (Note: It may take a while to load because of the npm install thanks for your patience)

+The code in the Repl differs slightly as it is optimized for Repl.it viewing

 ## Running it locally
 1. Download the code either via zip or by cloning
 2. run `cd client` to navigate to the client folder